-What is follow-on formula.
-What was that and how did it compare to regular infant formula?
-And why did a baby have to change from infant formula to follow-on formula?
+What is follow-on formula and how does it compare to regular infant formula?
+And why does a baby have to change from infant formula to follow-on formula?

 I am a nutritionist and this confused me.
 So I could only imagine how a mother without the scientific understanding of good nutrition would feel – just another thing for new moms to feel guilty about.

-Enfamil says it has “lots of nutrients – including antioxidants to help support your child’s immune system”, while Novalac “contains calcium and vitamin D necessary for regular growth” and “provides iron that contributes to regular cognitive development”.
+Enfamil says it has “lots of nutrients – including antioxidants to help support your child’s immune system.”
+And Novalac claims that the formula “contains calcium and vitamin D necessary for regular growth” and “provides iron that contributes to regular cognitive development”.

+So, it’s natural to start searching for the best growing up formula milk.
 But let’s break down the proposed benefits of each a bit further …

 Follow-on formula should never be used for babies under six months.
 Not only do they contain more iron and other minerals than young babies need, but they also contain additional sucrose, glucose and other non-milk sugars.